JamBelg/Time-Series-Forecasting-with-R/README.md

 ### Analysis

 ### Daily sales plot
-Sales in Ecuador increased between 2013 and 2017 (almost twice as much as in 2013).
+Sales in Ecuador increased between 2013 and 2017 (in 2017 almost twice as much as in 2013).
 We notice sales peaks in the end of each year.
 ```
 plot1<-df_train %>%
   group_by(date) %>%